mcu-tools/mcuboot/boot/cypress/README.md

     cd mcuboot
     git submodule update --init --recursive

 ### Building Solution

-Root directory for build is **boot/cypress.**
+Root directory for build is `boot/cypress`.

-This folder contains make files infrastructure for building both MCUBoot Bootloader and sample BlinkyApp application used for Bootloader demo functionality.
+Root folder contains make files infrastructure for building both MCUBootApp bootloading application and BlinkyApp user application.

-Instructions on how to build and upload MCUBootApp bootloader application and sample user applocation are located in `Readme.md` files in corresponding folders.
+Instructions on how to build and upload MCUBootApp bootloading application and sample user application are located in `MCUBootApp.md` and `BlinkyApp.md` files in corresponding folders.

+**Toolchain**

+**GCC_ARM** is the only supported (built and verified on GCC 7.2.1).

+It is inluded with [ModusToolbox® Software Environment](https://www.cypress.com/products/modustoolbox-software-environment) and can be found in folder `./ModusToolbox/tools_2.1/gcc-7.2.1`.

+Default installation folder is expected by makefile build system.

+In case of using another installation folder, version of **ModusToolbox IDE** or another GCC Compiler - path to a toolchain should be specified to a build system using **TOOLCHAIN_PATH** flag.

+**Example:**

+    make app APP_NAME=BlinkyApp PLATFORM=PSOC_062_2M IMG_TYPE=BOOT TOOLCHAIN_PATH=/home/fw-security/ModusToolbox/tools_2.0/gcc-7.2.1

 Currently supported platforms:

-* PSOC_062_2M - for MCUBoot, BlinkyApp;
+* PSOC_062_2M - for MCUBootApp, BlinkyApp;

-### Build environment troubleshooting
+### Build Environment Troubleshooting

 Following CLI / IDE are supported for project build: